-Pymble’s Junior School is a vibrant and caring community for girls in Years 3 to 6, focused upon developing each girl’s strengths in a supportive and caring environment.
+Pymble’s Junior School is a vibrant and caring community for girls in Kindergarten to 6, focused upon developing each girl’s strengths in a supportive and caring environment.

 Pymble’s Junior School is an exceptionally well-resourced learning precinct that instils in students the attributes of participation and exploration as well as a sense of belonging and mutual respect.
 Girls benefit from extensive leadership opportunities, a closely linked well-being and academic program, and an outstanding range of co-curricular activities.

 The Junior School curriculum has been designed to provide outstanding educational opportunities that will challenge, provoke, stimulate and celebrate learning, helping each girl to reach her potential.
 Core subjects assist with the development of a firm foundation, with support available for girls requiring additional assistance in literacy and numeracy, and more challenging activities to engage girls seeking extension.

 The College has created flexible and innovative learning environments for girls in Years 5 and 6 that will support your daughter to develop skills and enable her to be mentored throughout her learning journey.

 Specialist teachers plan and implement programs in Physical Education, Performing Arts, Visual Arts and Languages.
 Learning is enhanced through the development of critical and creative thinking skills, and through the provision of an excellent range of co-curricular activities in public speaking and debating, environmental awareness, intellectual challenges, sport and the arts

 Pymble’s Junior School supports each girl from Kindergarten to 6 to participate in our vibrant, caring and respectful community.